COVID19Upcome/Europe/Readme.md

 Readme
+## Updates
+Due to uprise of the infection rate we decided to intensify the predictions rate to about twice a week.
+As we have more than 7 months of daily observations, we combined all the prediction into a single file as a video in order to apreciate the spatio-temporal dynamic of the infection.

 ## Description
 This repository is created to accompany the classifier/predictor described in the manuscript *Fronza R Lucic B*, "**Spatial-temporal variations of atmospheric factors contribute to SARS-CoV-2 outbreak**".
 It contains the daily predictions of the simple ANN model on the escalation risk of the SARS-Cov-2 in 154 spots in the major European countries.